AnarvaKamdar1/SciVerify-Scientific-Claim-Verification-using-RAG/README.md

 **SciVerify** is a scientific claim verification system built on the **SciFact** benchmark.
-Given a scientific claim, the system retrieves relevant scientific documents, determines whether the retrieved evidence supports or contradicts the claim, and generates a grounded explanation using retrieval-augmented generation.
+Given a scientific claim, the system retrieves relevant scientific documents,re-ranks them for better lexical relevance and determines whether the retrieved evidence supports or contradicts the claim, and generates a grounded explanation using retrieval-augmented generation with explicit citation.

 The pipeline combines:

 - **BM25** for scientific evidence retrieval
 - **Query expansion** experiments for improving retrieval
-- **Cross-encoder re-ranking** to improve the ordering of retrieved candidates using joint claim-document relevance scoring
+- **Hybrid cross-encoder re-ranking** that combines normalized BM25 and cross-encoder relevance scores to refine the ranking of candidate documents while preserving lexical relevance
 - **SciBERT** to classify each retrieved document as supporting or contradicting the claim
-- **RAG/LLM-based generation** for producing evidence-grounded explanations
+- **RAG/LLM-based generation** for producing evidence-grounded explanations with explicit citations to the retrieved documents
 - Retrieval and verification evaluation through quantitative metrics and ablation studies

 ---